Physician Assistant Program Competencies

 b.
 Demonstrate understanding of emotional intelligence and communication skills that establish a personal leadership style.

 e.
-Demonstrate professionalism, integrity, honesty and respect for patient privacy and confidentiality.
-Attend to one’s own health, well-being, and abilities in order to maximize personal and professional performance.
+Demonstrate professionalism, integrity, honesty, and respect for patient privacy and confidentiality.